ovotech/bigquery-metrics-exporter/README.md

 Inserting or modifying data in the table also updates the last modified time, so those metrics can be used as a measure of data freshness.

+## Custom Metrics
+The metrics exporter also includes the ability to generate Datadog metrics from the results of SQL queries.

+:warning: *Running an SQL query on BigQuery may have a cost associated with it*

+Each custom metric has a name, a list of tags, and its own collection interval as well as the SQL query to run to produce the metrics.
+The SQL query should return a single row of data, and each column will be exported as a distinct metric.

 ## Recommended usage
 It is recommended to run the metrics collection daemon `bqmetricsd` which will continually collect metrics and ship them to Datadog according to the provided